oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

    ![Fill in the first step of the form, click Next](images/new-app-first-step.png)

-8. Fill out the form as follows:
+8. Fill out the form as follows.

    **Select a Product Family**: Millennium